GoyaPtyLtd/FMTest/docs/UnderTheHood.md

 Contains the results and meta data used by FMTest
 ```
   "testSuiteName": {JSONString} The script name of the TESTSUITE script
+  "testScriptCount": {JSONNumber} The total number of tests scripts run for the TESTSUITE,
+  "testScriptFailCount": {JSONNumber} The total number of fails for the TESTSUITE,
+  "testScriptPassCount": {JSONNumber} The total number of passes for the TESTSUITE,
+  "testCount": {JSONNumber} The total number of tests made for the TESTSUITE,
+  "testFailCount": {JSONNumber} The total number of fails for the TESTSUITE,
+  "testPassCount": {JSONNumber} The total number of passes for the TESTSUITE,
   "assertionCount": {JSONNumber} The total number of assertions made for the TESTSUITE,
   "assertionFailCount": {JSONNumber} The total number of fails for the TESTSUITE,
   "assertionPassCount": {JSONNumber} The total number of passes for the TESTSUITE,